usdot-jpo-ode/jpo-cvmanager/README.md

 #### Generating Sample Data

-Use the test-message-sender, included in the jpo-conflictmonitor, to generate sample data, as well as pushing live data through the websocket.
-These components are described here: [jpo-conflictmonitor/test-message-sender](https://github.com/usdot-jpo-ode/jpo-conflictmonitor/tree/develop/test-message-sender)
+Some simple sample data is injected into the MongoDB instance when created.
+If more data is useful, the test-message-sender from the jpo-conflictmonitor can also be used to generate live sample data.
+This component should be cloned/installed separately, and is described here: [jpo-conflictmonitor/test-message-sender](https://github.com/usdot-jpo-ode/jpo-conflictmonitor/tree/develop/test-message-sender)

 ## Getting Started